 Damar Hamlin shows ‘remarkable improvement,’ appears to be ‘neurologically intact’

-Damar Hamlin shows ‘remarkable improvement,’ appears to be ‘neurologically intact’ originally appeared on NBC Sports Chicago
+Damar Hamlin shows ‘remarkable improvement,’ appears to be ‘neurologically intact’ originally appeared on NBC Sports Bayarea

 The Buffalo Bills provided an encouraging update on safety Damar Hamlin on Thursday.